The Solo 401(k) Plan – The Facts

 I can borrow the lesser of $50,000 or 50% of my 401(k) account value for any purpose?

 A solo 401k loan is permitted at any time using the accumulated balance of the solo 401k as collateral for the loan.
 A Solo 401(k) participant can borrow up to either $50,000 or 50% of their account value - whichever is less.
 This loan has to be repaid over an amortization schedule of 5 years or less with payment frequency no less than quarterly.
 The interest rate must be set at a reasonable rate of interest - generally interpreted as prime rate as per The Wall Street Journal.
-As of 1/1/15 prime rate is 3.25%, which means participant loans are to be set at the very reasonable Interest rate of 4.25%.
+As of 1/1/15 prime rate is 3.25%, which means participant loans are to be set at a very reasonable interest rate.
 The Interest rate is fixed based on the prime rate at the time of the loan application.

 Employer contributions to a 401(k) Plan are due when the employer’s tax return is due.